Data-Efficient Quantum Noise Modeling via Machine Learning

 \section{Discussion and Conclusion}

 This work develops a novel parameterized noise model with circuit-size-independent complexity.
-Leveraging machine learning, we repurpose data from a few routine circuit executions to construct high-fidelity, hardware-specific noise models for superconducting quantum processors.
+Leveraging ML-driven optimization, we repurpose data from a few routine circuit executions to construct data-efficient and prediction accurate noise models for superconducting quantum processors.
+Crucially, our framework prioritizes application-aware characterization: we estimate effective noise parameters independently for each algorithm family on the target hardware rather than seeking a universal parameter set across all algorithm families.
+This design captures the distinct interaction between the algorithm and hardware, achieving high predictive accuracy with no additional dedicated calibration circuits or QPU jobs beyond the workload executions themselves.
 By systematically searching complex, multi-parameter error spaces, our approach consistently produces models that are significantly more predictive than default ones obtained from hardware vendors.
-We demonstrate a reduction of up to 65\% in the Hellinger distance, a metric that quantifies the divergence between predicted and experimental quantum state distributions, confirming that our ML-optimized models produce output distributions that more accurately represent the behavior of algorithms executed on real quantum hardware.
-This significant improvement in model fidelity is essential for the reliable simulation of quantum circuits on noisy quantum devices, enabling a more accurate noise-aware quantum circuit compilation by providing a precise foundation for optimizing qubit selection, SWAP gate insertion, and other compilation passes.
+We demonstrate a reduction of up to 65\% in the Hellinger distance, a metric that quantifies the divergence between predicted and experimental measurement-outcome (bitstring) probability distributions, confirming that our optimized models produce output distributions that more accurately represent the behavior of algorithms executed on real quantum hardware.
+This significant improvement in predictive accuracy is essential for a reliable simulation of quantum circuits on noisy quantum devices, providing a foundation for more accurate noise-aware quantum circuit compilation by enabling informed optimization of qubit selection, SWAP gate insertion, and other compilation passes.